byronvickers/agenda-compiler/README.md

 # agenda-compiler
 A tool to label all attachments for an agenda and compile them together into a single master PDF document.

 ## Getting started on Windows for new users
+### Downloading this tool
+If you're not familiar with git, then you can download this package as a zipfile.
+Click the 'Clone or download' button next to the file list above, and download everything as a zip.
+Make sure to extract everything from this zip file before proceeding.
+Pay attention to where you have extracted the contents to, as you will need to navigate to that location later in order to run the tool with Python.

 ### Python
 Make sure you have [Python 3](https://www.python.org/downloads/) installed.
 You don't need to be an admin user on your computer to do this, just de-select the "install for all users" option in the installation dialogue.
 I strongly recommend also selecting the "Add Python 3.X to PATH" option, if this is your first time with Python.